 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) was signed into law in March 2020.
 The CARES Act lifts certain deduction limitations originally imposed by the Tax Cuts and Jobs Act of 2017 (2017 Tax Act).
 The CARES Act provides that corporate taxpayers may carryback net operating losses (NOLs) originating during 2018 through 2020 for up to five years to recover taxes paid in prior years, eliminates the 80% of taxable income limitations by allowing corporate entities to fully utilize NOL carryforwards to offset taxable income in 2018, 2019 or 2020.
 Taxpayers may generally deduct interest up to the sum of 50% of adjusted taxable income plus business interest income (30% limit under the 2017 Tax Act) for tax years beginning January 1, 2019 and 2020.
 The CARES Act allows taxpayers with alternative minimum tax credits to claim a refund in 2020 for the entire amount of the credits instead of recovering the credits through refunds over a period of years, as originally enacted by the 2017 Tax Act.
 In addition, the CARES Act raises the corporate charitable deduction limit to 25% of taxable income and makes qualified improvement property generally eligible for 15-year cost-recovery and 100% bonus depreciation.
-The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the three months ended March 31, 2020, or to the Company's net deferred tax assets as of March 31, 2020.
+The enactment of the CARES Act did not result in any material adjustments to the Company's income tax provision for the three months ended June 30, 2020, or to the Company's net deferred tax assets as of June 30, 2020.

-The Company recorded income tax benefit of \$0.3 million and expense of \$0.6 million for the three months ended March 31, 2020 and 2019, respectively.
-The benefit for income taxes consists of current and deferred tax, which relates primarily to the Company's subsidiary operations in Europe and the U.S.
+The Company recorded income tax benefit of \$0.3 million and \$0.2 million for the six months ended June 30, 2020 and 2019, respectively.
+The Company recorded and income tax expense of \$0.1 million and benefit of \$0.8 million for the three months ended June 30, 2020 and 2019, respectively, which relates primarily to the Company's subsidiary operations in Europe and the U.S.

-10. Commitments and Contingencies
+11. Commitments and Contingencies